adswerve/google_analytics_flattener_ga4/README.md

       * gcloud deployment-manager deployments create [Deployment Name] --config ga_flattener_colon.yaml
      2. Trigger function (with a blank message) named [Deployment Name]-cfconfigbuilderps.
 It will create the necessary configuration file in the applications Google Coud Storage bucket.

+## Verification steps ##
+1. After installation, a configuration file named config_datasets.json will exists in gs://[Deployment Name]-[PROJECT_NUMBER]-adswerve-ga-flat-config/ (Cloud Storage Bucket within [PROJECT_ID]).
+This file will contains all the datasets that have "ga_sessions_yyyymmdd" tables and which tables to unnest.
+This configuration is required for the cloud function to execute.

 ## Testing / Simulating Event ##
-1. After installation, modify values in lines 7-17 of tools/pubsub_message_publish.py accordingly.
+1. Modify values in lines 7-17 of tools/pubsub_message_publish.py accordingly.
-2. Run tools/pubsub_message_publish.py, which will publish a simulated logging event of GA data being ingested into BigQuery.
+2. Run tools/pubsub_message_publish.py locally, which will publish a simulated logging event of GA data being ingested into BigQuery.
 Check dataset for date sharded tables named:
     * ga_flat_experiments_(x)
     * ga_flat_hits_(x)